As a songwriting coach, I have learned that there are five essential skills that all the best songwriters possess.

 The third skill of great songwriters is the ability to communicate their ideas clearly.
 A writer must be able to take the thoughts and feelings swirling around in their head and turn them into coherent, well-written songs.

-To do this, they must learn how to structure their songs so that the listener can easily follow along.
-They must also be able to use vivid language to paint a picture in the listener’s mind.
+Songwriters must learn how to structure their songs so the listener can easily follow along.
+They must also be able to use vivid language to paint a picture in the listener's mind.

 The fourth skill of great songwriters is the ability to create something new.
 A writer must be able to add their unique spin to the world of music and create fresh and exciting songs.